 Are you planning a trip Down Under, and want to find a job while you’re over here?
 The first step to working in Australia is creating a great CV – but did you know that Australian CVs are quite different to English or American ones?
-Don’t panic though – we are here to help!
-This article will provide you with all the best tips and tricks to put together a successful Australian CV, as well as two templates to download.
+Navigating the Australian job market can be challenging, especially for those new to the country.
+This guide provides you with essential tips and templates to craft a resume that stands out in the Australian job market.

 As for all countries, a CV is an essential part of the job search in Australia.
 However, depending on the types of jobs you want to do in the country, your CV will be different.
 Do you see yourself working short-term on a farm, in a casual hospitality job, or in a long-term job in a city in your specific field?
 The steps for finding a job will vary depending on what you’re looking for.
 Now get creating the perfect CV to land you your dream job!